Abdiqasim Salad Hassan

-Abdiqasim Salad Hassan (Cabdiqaasim Salaad Xasan; عبد القاسم صلاد حسن; born on 1 January 1942), also known as Abdiqasim Salad, is a Somali politician who served as the second President of Somalia from 2000 to 2004.
-He helped found the Transitional National Government and previously served as Minister of Interior in the Siad Barre regime.
+Abdiqasim Salad Hassan (Cabdiqaasim Salaad Xasan; عبد القاسم صلاد حسن; born 1 January 1941), also known as Abdiqasim Salad, is a Somali politician who served as the fifth President of Somalia from 2000 to 2004.
+He helped found the Transitional National Government and previously served as Minister of Interior in the government of Siad Barre.

 Biography

 Hassan was born in the town of Galdogob, situated in the north-central Mudug region of the former Italian Somaliland.
 His family hails from the Habar Gidir sub-clan of the Gorgaarte Hawiye.

 Hassan pursued his post-secondary education in the USSR, graduating in 1965 from the Biology Department of Lomonosov Moscow State University.

 Political career

 Early career

 A key founder of Somalia's Sulh (reconciliation) group of which former Foreign Minister Abdirahman Jama Barre was also a part, Hassan has held several important positions in the Somali government, most notably as Siad Barre's last Minister of Interior from 1990 to 1991.
 As such, Hassan was responsible for all internal security agencies including the National Security Service (NSS), the Investigative Department of the Somali Revolutionary Socialist Party, the police, and the Deputy Prime Ministership.

 Additionally, Hassan was the 2nd Deputy Prime Minister of Somalia in the late 1980s.
 Abdirahman Jama Barre served opposite him as the 1st Deputy Prime Minister.

 After the Barre's administration's ouster in 1991 and the start of the civil war in Somalia, Hassan left for Cairo.